baltimoreblacktechies/100daysOfCode-2022/100daysOfCode_dylan!/README.md

 I went from like 6 config files to 1.
 See the relevant file here: https://github.com/dmadisetti/.dots/blob/template/nix/machines/common/nginx.nix

+## Day 3

+I set up BBT with a new site with mkdocs: www.bmoreblack.tech.
+The domain expired and I was able to snatch it from Aaron. haha

 ---

 # You got this.
 The above is just a sample.